5 Reasons Why Insurers Should Start With Automated Fraud Detection

-2. Claims automation; Enable straight-through processing (STP)
+2. Claims Automation; Enable Straight-Through Processing (STP)

 Leverage the advantages of STP.
 It is virtually impossible to screen all incoming claims manually.
-Let alone to keep up with high and constant changing compliancy standards.
+Let alone keep up with high and constantly changing compliance standards.
 Automating the process by scoring screenings via a predefined model helps.
 The claims that score below a set benchmark can immediately be paid out.
 Only claims that score above the benchmark need to be looked at.
 This could be done by either senior claim handlers or by a member of the Special Investigations Unit.
 Automated tools will leave less room for fraud.
 Also, they potentially enable a 100% STP of claims and policy applications.

-4. Objectify screenings
+4. Objectify Screenings

 Often, precious time gets lost when people in the claims department need to constantly ‘mop the floor’.
 When fed back into the organization, data from the claims process could be quickly analyzed and compared with information of new applicants.
 Combining these two processes gives a strong estimation of the applicants’ potential future behavior.
 When risk analyses are already implemented in the underwriting phase, it is possible to stop fraud ‘at the gate’.
 High risks can either be stopped from entering the portfolio or they might receive risk-based pricing.
 Especially for an online channel, automating the underwriting efforts brings significant benefits.

 These 5 challenges are only a high-level indication of what can really be done when automating fraud detection and risk assessment.
 The good thing is, starting with automation does not mean that other processes need to be paused.
-There are a few out-of-the box systems that can be up-and-running within weeks.
+There are a few out-of-the-box systems that can be up and running within weeks.
 Effective fraud fighting is at hand.
 With just a little help from smart software, insurers can focus on healthy portfolios and happy customers.
 As long as they are willing to embrace digital and innovative technology.